sueddeutsche/editron/README.md

 - **improve usability of form** break flow, to hide details from main data
 - **preview data** (feedback/usability): preview for given input data (e.g. image-url)

 ### what can i do with custom editor?
 > in general, you can do everything (interface is a dom-element, interaction is performed through data-events)

 - hook on a very specific json-schema property
 - completely render and grab user input (complete take over)
 - extend rendering on spot
-- delegate rendering of child child editors to editron
+- delegate rendering of child editors to editron

 ### how to create a custom editor-widget

+To add a custom editor, you need to

+1. _create a custom editor class_, according to the details below
+2. _add a static editorOf function_ for identifying the required json-schema type and
+3. _add the editor class to an editron instance_ or add it through the global plugin interface
+4. _ensure the JSON-Schema adds the correct format_, to trigger the custom editor-widget

 **Add your editor**